bergesinstitute/graf-method/book-2-unit-5.md

 in the present tense in all persons except *nosotros* and *vosotros*).
 Here are their conjugations in the present tense.

-## Poder (can/to be able to), presente
+## Poder (can / to be able to), presente

-    Puedo
+    puedo

-    Puedes
+    puedes

-    Puede
+    puede

-    Podemos
+    podemos

-    (Podéis)
+    (podéis)

-    Pueden
+    pueden

 ## Querer (to want), presente

-    Quiero
+    quiero

-    Quieres
+    quieres

-    Quiere
+    quiere

-    Queremos
+    queremos

-    (Queréis)
+    (queréis)

-    Quieren
+    quieren

 Verbs *poder* and *querer* are irregular in the preterite tense (*pretérito perfecto*):

-## Poder (can/to be able to), pretérito perfecto
+## Poder (can / to be able to), pretérito perfecto

-    Pude
+    pude

-    Pudiste
+    pudiste

-    Pudo
+    pudo

-    Pudimos
+    pudimos

-    (Pudisteis)
+    (pudisteis)

-    Pudieron
+    pudieron

 ## Querer (to want), pretérito perfecto

-    Quise
+    quise

-    Quisiste
+    quisiste

-    Quiso
+    quiso

-    Quisimos
+    quisimos

-    (Quisisteis)
+    (quisisteis)

-    Quisieron
+    quisieron

 > Memorization tip: In the *pretérito perfecto* tense, *poder* has the same vowels as *tener,* and *querer* has the same vowels as *hacer*.